 3. Time to do more volume.

-The beginner doesn’t need a lot of volume.
-The advanced bodybuilder on the other hand, can not only handle more volume but will often thrive on it.
-If you’re doing your whole body or even half your body per session, you can only do so much volume without the workouts dragging out for hours.
-To train with the desired amount of volume and keep the workouts a reasonable length, this calls for splitting routines.
+The beginner doesn’t need a lot of training volume.
+The advanced bodybuilder on the other hand, can not only handle more volume, but also often finds they need more sets and exercises to maximize their gains.
+If you’re training your full body or even half your body per session, you can only do so much volume without the workouts dragging on a long time.
+To train with the desired amount of volume and keep the workouts a reasonable duration, this requires split routines.
+It’s also worth noting that if a certain split routine allows someone to achieve more weekly volume than another routine, this could produce greater muscle gains.

 4. Time to do more exercises/angles.

-Split routines not only allow you to do more volume in terms of number of sets, you can also do multiple exercises.
-An athlete like a football player doesn’t care about rear deltoid development or whether the lateral deltoid has enough width and “cap” – he is concerned with strength and performance.
-A bodybuilder on the other hand, wants to develop a muscle from every angle.
-On shoulder day for example, that would include front, side and rear deltoid exercises.
-On a basic mass/ strength program that only works the compound basic exercises, one might only do a military press.
-That can produce a good amount of size, but doesn’t work every aspect of the muscle and doesn’t allow the bodybuilder to specialize on one part of a muscle that might be lagging (example: rear delt exercise), in order to develop symmetry.
+Split routines not only allow you to do more volume in terms of number of sets, you can also do multiple exercises for each muscle.
+A football player doesn’t care about rear deltoid development or whether the lateral deltoid has enough width and “cap.”
+A bodybuilder on the other hand, wants to develop a muscle from every angle for aesthetics.
+On shoulder day for example, that would include front, side and rear deltoid exercises, plus trapezius.
+On a mass/ strength program that only works the basic compound exercises, one might only do a military press.
+That can produce a good amount of size, but does not work every aspect of the muscle and does not allow the bodybuilder to specialize on one part of a muscle that might be lagging (example: rear delt exercise), in order to develop symmetry.

 Disadvantages of body part splits:

-1. Body part split routines are not appropriate for all athletes.
+1. Body part split routines are usually not appropriate for all athletes.

-Athletes (outside of physique sports) focus on movement patterns not individual muscles.
-For example: horizontal push, vertical pull, rotation, etc. Strength athletes usually focus on lifts, not individual muscles.
+Athletic training usually focuses on movement patterns not individual muscles.
+For example: horizontal push, vertical pull, rotation, etc. It may also involve plyometric or power training.
+Strength athletes usually focus on lifts, not individual muscles.
 For example: bench day, squat day and deadlift day, with assistance work done after the main lifts.

 2. Body part split routines are usually not appropriate for beginners.

-A rank beginner would be best with a full body routine.
-An intermediate or recreational bodybuilder could pick and choose the type of training schedule, but can’t go wrong with a 2 day split (such as our T.N.B. program – see links below.
-The body part splits are best for advanced bodybuilders with hypertrophy goals and cosmetic/ visual goals.
-So consider your training age when making a decision on your lifting schedule.
+A rank beginner usually does best with a full body routine and a small number of basic exercises.
+An intermediate or recreational bodybuilder could choose any type of training schedule, but can’t go wrong with a 2 day split (such as our T.N.B. program).
+The body part splits are best for bodybuilders or advanced trainees with hypertrophy goals and cosmetic/ visual goals.
+So consider your training age a when making a decision on your lifting schedule.

 3. Body part splits may not be practical for some people’s lifestyle and schedule.

-Most people don’t want to train 5 days a week, let alone 6, and some people would like to get as much done in just 3 days a week as possible.
-But many non-bodybuilders (recreational lifters) do want to gain muscle.
-On a program like my TNB workout, which is a 2 day upper – lower schedule (or a typical strength program), you can get excellent muscle development with a 3-4 days per week frequency.
+Many people don’t want to train 5 (or 6) days a week because that is a big commitment.
+A 4 day schedule is most common for experienced recreational lifters.
+On a program like our T.N.B., which is a 2 day upper – lower schedule (or a typical strength program), you can get excellent muscle development with a 4 days per week frequency.
+When someone only wants to lift 3 days a week, a full body routine is a good choice.

-3 Major factors in choosing your lifting schedule
+4 Major Factors in choosing your lifting schedule

-There are other considerations which might influence your choice of training schedule and split routine, but in summary, these are the big three:
+As you can see, there are many considerations which might influence your choice of training schedule and split routine.
+To conclude, let’s review the big 5:

 Tom Venuto,

-Founder & CEO, Burn the Fat Inner Circle
+Founder and CEO, Burn the Fat Inner Circle

 Thanks for this the two day split looks interesting.
 Do you repeat each workout twice a week?
 Also could you comment on sets and reps?
 3x 10, 4×8, 2×20 etc. What’s good for burning fat, what’s good for building muscle and beginner to advanced.